AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 --  same as above, using formatted strings
 ```

-By default, this received an empty string.
+By default, this receives an empty string.

 `Flare.Strings.Text_Buffers.Root_Buffer_Type` is similar to
 `Ada.Strings.Text_Buffers.Root_Buffer_Type` except that it relies on a